phillarmonic/drun/ARCHITECTURE.md

 ## Overview

 drun is a task automation tool that executes declarative task definitions written in the drun language.
-The system follows a **pipeline architecture** where source code flows through distinct stages: lexing → parsing → execution.
+The system follows a **modular pipeline architecture** where source code flows through distinct stages: lexing → parsing → domain modeling → planning → execution.

 ### High-Level Architecture